 - The ER(2)-cohomology of BZ/(2q) and CPn, with N. Kitchloo and W.S.
 Wilson.

 Canad.
 J. Math.
 70 (2018), no. 1, 191?217. arXiv link.

 - Here are some pictures of the AHSS for CP∞, computed in the paper, that Steve Wilson made.

 The Real Johnson-Wilson Cohomology of CP∞.
 Topology and its Applications 209 (2016), 367–388. arXiv link

-Last summer, Alex Iosevich and I ran an REU in combinatorial geometry.
-It has continued into the year as an independent study.
+In the summer of 2018, Alex Iosevich and I ran an REU in combinatorial geometry.
+It continued into the year as an independent study.